Syria army destroys houses in "collective punishment"

 The air raid in which at least 18 people were reported killed in the northern town of al-Bab, in Aleppo province, was another sign of the Syrian military's increasing use of its planes and helicopters to attack rebel-held areas.

 Five women and two children were among the dead, according to Rami Abdulrahman of the British-based Syrian Observatory for Human Rights.
-"People in al-Bab say there are 13 more people trapped under the building after one big attack," he said.
+"People in al-Bab say there are 13 more people trapped under the building after one big attack."

-He said five people had been killed and 27 wounded by a car bomb blast in the Damascus district of Jaramana.
+He said five people had been killed and 27 wounded by a car bomb blast in the Damascus district of Jaramanah.

 Syria's state news agency SANA said earlier that the wounded included women and children but did not give details on fatalities.
 No group has claimed responsibility for the attack.